oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 Morse characters received by the transceiver are shown in bold in the (scrollable) text area on the display, while everything you are sending is shown in regular characters.

 Another feature is worth mentioning here: The frequency of the tone you are hearing when you are receiving the other station is adjusted through the "Pitch" parameter, as in the other modi.
-The pitch of the tone when you are sending can be the same, or a half tone higher or lower - this is being set through the Tone Shift parameter, in the same way as in Echo Trainer modus.
+The pitch of the tone when you are sending can be the same, or a half tone higher or lower then the receiving tone - this is being set through the Tone Shift parameter, in the same way as in Echo Trainer modus.

 One other thing you might want to know: the LoRa CW Transceiver does not work like a CW transceiver on shortwave, where an unmodulated carrier is being keyed, and the delay between sender and receiver is just defined by the delay in the path of the electromagnetic waves carrying the signals.
 LoRa uses a spread spectrum technology to send data packets - in a way a bit similar to WiFi that you use on your phone or PC.
 Therefore all you are keying in is being encoded into data first - esentially the speed and all the dots, dashes and pauses between characters.
 As soon as the pause is long enough to be recognized as a pause between words (as a blank space, as it were), the whole data packet assembled so far is being transmitted and in due course being played back at the indicated speed by the receiving Morserino-32.

+When morse code is packed into a LoRa data packet, dots, dashes and pasues are encoded; it is not so that the clear text would be sent as ASCII cgaracters.
+Therefore it is possible to send "illegal" morse code characters, or characters that might only be used in certain languages.
+They will be transmitted correctly (but shown on the display as non-decodable)-

-This means there is a significant delay between sender and receiver, and the delay depends to a large degree on the length of the words being sent, and on the speed that is being used.
+Sending the code word by word means there is a significant delay between sender and receiver, and the delay depends to a large degree on the length of the words being sent, and on the speed that is being used.
 As most words in a typical CW conversation are rather short (7 characters or more already constitutes a very long word), this is nothing to worry about (unless you are sitting both in the same room using no headphones - then it will be really confusing).
 But try sending really long words, say 10 or more character long, at really low speed (5 WpM), and you will see what I am talking about!

 ### Using the Modus "Morse Decoder"
-The top line is slightly different from the other modi.
+The status line is slightly different from the other modi.
 First of all, the rotary encoder is always in the volume setting mode - speed is determined from the decoded Morse code and cannot be set manually.
-Therefore the encoder button has only one function while in this modus: whatever you do with it (press it once or twice, or long), this will end the decoder modus and bring you back to the Start Menu.
+Pressing the encoder button  will end the decoder modus and bring you back to the Start Menu.

 On the left of the status display at the top, you will see a black rectangle whenever the key is pressed (or a 750 Hz tone detected - this replaces the indicators for external paddles and for the keyer mode.

 The current speed as detected by the decoder is displayed as WpM on the status line.
 Whenever you leave the decoder, this speed setting is preserved - so when you switch over to the CW Keyer, it will be set to the last speed value detected with the decoder.
 I am not sure if this is a bug or a feature ;-)

-This modus does not have any parameters (therefore double clicking just brings you back to the Start Menu).
+This modus does not have many parameters (see the next section); maybe the most important is the ability to switch the filter bandwidth of the audio decoder between narrow (ca 150 Hz) and wide (ca 600 Hz).

 ## Parameters